Invoiced/api/README.md

 We have done our best to follow [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles when designing the API. **Please note that this API is currently in beta and subject to change.** Any changes or new additions will be announced in the [changelog](CHANGELOG.md).

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
-InPATCH data passed through the request body can be form-encoded or JSON-encoded.
+Input data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.

 ### API Endpoint

     https://api.invoiced.com

+### Issues, Suggestions, and Contributions

+Please report any issues or suggestions in the [issues](https://github.com/invoiced/api/issues).
+If you need help using the API or need to discuss anything sensitive please message us at api@invoiced.com.

 ## Authentication